Published Saturday, Aug. 17, 2013 | 12:20 p.m.

 The crash led to the closure of the northbound lanes for about two hours.
 One northbound lane of I-15 was reopened about 1 p.m., but traffic was still backed up in the late afternoon.

 The truck crossed the median and collided with a northbound Eagle Tour bus, then caught fire, near Zzyzx Road about 10:40 a.m., said California Highway Patrol Officer Don Spiker.

 MyNews3.com reported that the driver of the pickup was killed and that the bus driver suffered a leg laceration and was flown to University Medical Center.
 The bus driver was identified as Jimmy Ming Giang.

-Four bus passengers suffered minor injuries and were transported to Barstow Community Hospital, and later released, Spiker said.
+Four bus passengers suffered minor injuries and were transported to Barstow Community Hospital and later released, Spiker said.

 Spiker said the Eagle Tours bus, which is stationed in El Monte, Calif., carried 29 tourists from China and a tour guide.
-The remaining passengers were transported to Las Vegas by another tour bus in the area.
+The remaining passengers were taken to Las Vegas by another tour bus in the area.